joemcalister/tfl-visualisation/README.md

 ## How to install
 Place the ```traffic-visualisation``` folder within a folder called ```PAP``` in the apps directory within the open frameworks folder, therefore the path should be ```(openFrameworks folder) > apps > PAP > traffic-visulisation```
 No addons are required.
+*Note: It may take a few seconds for the application to launch, this is normal.
+Also an internet connection is required otherwise the program will crash, this is intentional*